eddikim/Lab-2/README.md

 more similarities than differences in the word choices surrounding tweets about Stop Asian Hate.
-I would say the reason for patterns of similarity that I observed comes from the fact that people speaking against Asian Hate would likely feel very emotional in their writing and it is not particularly a controversial view in wanting to protect members of our asian communities while speaking in condemnation against the violence.
+I would say the reason for patterns of similarity that I observed comes from the fact that people speaking against Asian Hate would likely feel very emotional in their writing and it is not particularly a controversial view in wanting to protect members of our Asian communities while speaking in condemnation against the violence.
 As for the differences, the larger mentions of Monterey Park in the first and third word clouds compared to the second are likely due to location since the shooting took place in the state of California.
 Some ways my research could be improved in the future would be choosing a topic